golemfactory/wasm-store/README.md

 programs that are known to successfully work with [Wasm sandbox](https://github.com/golemfactory/sp-wasm) in [Golem](https://github.com/golemfactory/golem).
+The list includes applications directly located in this repo, as well as links that points to external.
+The applications can be raw or augmented with a client.
+When using raw, a user connects directly with Golem.
+That is more technical approach.
 See [here](https://docs.golem.network/#/About/Use-Cases?id=wasm)
 to learn how to launch a Wasm task in Golem.
+The applications augmented with a client are more user friendly, because it handles communication with Golem node, but there is no generic client.

 The list:
 * [7-zip](7-zip) - 7-zip archiver